revbayes/revbayes.github.io/tutorials/branch_specific_div/index.md

 With a fully specified model, a set of monitors, and a set of moves, we can now set up the MCMC algorithm that will sample parameter values in proportion to their posterior probability.
-The ‘mcmc()‘ function will create our MCMC object:
+The `mcmc()` function will create our MCMC object:

     mymcmc = mcmc(mymodel, monitors, moves)